cajuncoding/GraphQL.AzureFunctionsProxy/README.md

   - At this time the AzureFunctionsProxy can enablee/disable the middleware by either wiring up the Middleware or not.
   - But, the HC middleware checks for GraphQL configured options that are set at Configuration build time to see if these are enable/disabled, and these options are stored on *Endpoint Metadata* that is **not accessible** (to my knowledge so far) in the Azure Function
-  - This is because in Azure Functions (V2) we do not control the routing configuration at the same level of control that an Asp.Net Core applications do.
+  - This is because in Azure Functions (V2/V3) we do not control the routing configuration with the same level of control that an Asp.Net Core applications do.
-  - However, since the HC defaults are to be `Enabled = true` then it's a non-issue and everything works wonderfully!
+  - However, since the HC defaults are `Enabled = true` then it's a non-issue and everything works wonderfully!
-* Subscriptsion were disabled in the example project due to unknown supportability in a serverless environment.
+* Subscriptions were disabled in the example project due to unknown supportability in a serverless environment.
   * The StarWars example uses in-memory subscriptions which are incongruent with the serverless paradigm of AzureFunctions.

 ## Credits:
-* Initial thoughts around design were adapted from [*OneCyrus'* Repo located here](https://github.com/OneCyrus/GraphQL-AzureFunctions-HotChocolate).
+* Some initial thoughts around design were adapted from [*OneCyrus'* Repo located here](https://github.com/OneCyrus/GraphQL-AzureFunctions-HotChocolate).
-  * *OneCyrus'* example is designed around HotChocolate **v10 API** and the execution & configuration pipelines have changed significantly in the new **v11 API**.
+  * However *OneCyrus'* example is both old and limited; it was designed around HotChocolate **v10 API** and the execution & configuration pipelines have changed significantly in the new **v11 API**.
-  * This example also did not support BatchRequests, Extension values, etc...
+  * OneCyrus' approach did not correctly support key elements like BatchRequests, Extension values, etc...
   * Therefore, rather than manually processing request as this prior example did, this approach is different and leverages alot more OOTB code from **HotChocolate.AspNetCore**
 * The [HotChocolate Slack channel](https://join.slack.com/t/hotchocolategraphql/shared_invite/enQtNTA4NjA0ODYwOTQ0LTViMzA2MTM4OWYwYjIxYzViYmM0YmZhYjdiNzBjOTg2ZmU1YmMwNDZiYjUyZWZlMzNiMTk1OWUxNWZhMzQwY2Q)
 was helpful for searching and getting some feedback to iron this out quickly.